 - Do not respond to the email or SMS.

 - Do not open any attachments or click on URL links contained in the email.

 - Call us on +356 2557 4400.
 The information you provide will be used to help reduce fraud online.

 - Forward the email to email@example.com for us to investigate.

-Create a unique password and PIN every time.
+Create unique log in details every time.
 Stay away from anything easy to guess and anything connected to your life.
-Avoid using birthdates, birth years, family members’ or pets’ names, information related to your school or college or favourite team, account numbers, or other easily obtained information.
+Avoid using birth dates, birth years, family members’ or pets’ names, information related to your school or college or favourite team, account numbers, or other easily obtained information.

 Follow the “8 4 Rule”.
 Stick with passwords that are at least eight characters in length.
 The more character in the passwords the better.
 At least one character in your passwords should be each of the following.